eriiin/Deepfake-detection-project-for-CS523/README.md

 3. You can run cells below train with different modules to predict the model and get accuracy, results, and plots.

-*The trained modules can be used to predict if an image is handles by GANs(fake in an other word)!*